awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticmapreduce-cluster-hadoopjarstepconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StepProperties`  <a name="cfn-elasticmapreduce-cluster-hadoopjarstepconfig-stepproperties"></a>
 A list of Java properties that are set when the step runs\.
-You can use these properties to pass key value pairs to your main function\.
+You can use these properties to pass key\-value pairs to your main function\.
 *Required*: No
 *Type*: List of [KeyValue](aws-properties-elasticmapreduce-cluster-keyvalue.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)